Tritium: Decay

-and it releases 18.6 keV of energy in the process.
+releasing 18.6 keV of energy in the process.
 The electron's kinetic energy varies, with an average of 5.7 keV, while the remaining energy is carried off by the nearly undetectable electron antineutrino.
 Beta particles from tritium can penetrate only about 6 mm of air, and they are incapable of passing through the dead outermost layer of human skin.
-Due to their low energy compared to other beta particles, the amount of Bremsstrahlung generated is also lower.
-The unusually low energy released in the tritium beta decay makes the decay (along with that of rhenium-187) appropriate for absolute neutrino mass measurements in the laboratory (the most recent such experiment being KATRIN).
+Because of their low energy compared to other beta particles, the amount of bremsstrahlung generated is also lower.
+The unusually low energy released in the tritium beta decay makes the decay (along with that of rhenium-187) useful for attempts at absolute neutrino mass measurement, none of which has yet succeeded.

 The low energy of tritium's radiation makes it difficult to detect tritium-labeled compounds except by using liquid scintillation counting.